jonathansillito/open-source-project-course/README.md

 **Capable**

 7. Apply appropriate tools and analytical thinking to resolve complex technical problems
-8. Apply engineering skills to make meaningful, high quality contributions, following appropriate processes
+8. Evaluate and refine engineering work against project goals (correctness, design fit, efficiency, etc.)

 * *Develop talents with diligence, faith, resilience, humility, and a desire to grow*

 Note that the spiritual learning outcomes listed under each category above are not generally assessed in the course.
-However, they are prominent in the reading, discussing, and reflecting parts of the course, and we hope students apply them (see below).
+However, they are prominent in the reading, discussing, and reflecting parts of the course, and we hope students apply them.

 ## Course structure